Lúcio Costa: Construction and Establishment

 The President of Brazil, Juscelino Kubitschek (1956-1961), approved Costa's plan and construction of Brasília, fulfilling the promise of the Brazilian constitution and some of his own personal political campaign promises.
 Construction started in 1956, using the urban design of Costa and the services of chief architect Oscar Niemeyer.
 The building materials for the large project were primarily from local sources.
 The residential buildings in the superblocks were all constructed with local concrete.
 The initial phase of Brasília was completed on 21 April 1960, in only four years.
-By the time of the inauguration on this date, while the city was not fully complete, Costa's vision had taken its physical form; the main buildings on the Monumental Axis, such as the Congress and Ministries had been built, along with the main transit center, the majority of the highway system, and several of the superblocks.
-In order to complete the large project in a short window of time, funding had to be organized swiftly, sufficient labor had to be acquired, and equipment and material had to be bought and transported onto the site.
+By the time of the inauguration on this date, while the city was not fully complete, Costa's vision had taken its physical form; the main buildings on the Monumental Axis, such as the Congress and Ministries, had been built, along with the main transit centre, the majority of the highway system, and several of the superblocks.
+In order to complete the large project in a short window of time, funding had to be organized swiftly, sufficient labour had to be acquired, and equipment and materials had to be bought and transported onto the site.

-Labor for the project required the migration of workers into the area and construction camps were built to house workers with the permission of the authorities.
+Labour for the project required the migration of workers into the area, and construction camps were built to house workers with the permission of the authorities.
 These temporary settlements, also called Cidade Livre, were eventually slated for removal.
-However, these efforts were ineffective, and the settlements grew into self-sustaining communities, and were eventually adopted as satellite cities (suburbs).
-Gradually over the decades to come, the satellite communities continued to form on the outskirts of Brasilia, serving a valuable function towards battling low-cost housing issues that arose in the city.
+However, these efforts were ineffective, and the settlements grew into self-sustaining communities and were eventually adopted as satellite cities (suburbs).
+Gradually, over the decades to come, the satellite communities continued to form on the outskirts of Brasília, serving a valuable function towards battling low-cost housing issues that arose in the city.
 While alterations have been made to the design since the city's construction, the original plan by Costa prominently survives.

-Following the opening of Brasilia, the modern design attracted the interest of artists, theater and musical groups, and younger generations of Brazilian citizens.
-One reason for this particular crowd was a coordinated effort to make Brasilia the new cultural center of the country.
+Following the opening of Brasília, the modern design attracted the interest of artists, theatre and musical groups, and younger generations of Brazilian citizens.
+One reason for this particular crowd was a coordinated effort to make Brasília the new cultural centre of the country.
 There were venues during the city's first years to help encourage artistic activities, such as the International Congress of Art Critics in 1959, an annual National Salon for several years in the early 1960s, and the establishment of several musical and theatrical groups.

-Since its initial completion, Brasilia has gone through several stages of population changes.
+Since its initial completion, Brasília has gone through several stages of population changes.
 After initial interest following the opening, population numbers decreased before recovering in the late 1960s.
-Brasilia is now estimated to be Brazil's 3rd most populous city.
+Brasília is now estimated to be Brazil's 3rd most populous city.